mo-jan/netatmo-backup/README.md

 ## Github workflow

 - The workflow is setup through `.github/workflows/run_updater.yml`
-- Add environment secrets to github secrets, using the same names as in `.env`
+- Add environment secrets to github secrets, using the same names as in `.env`.
+This way the `.env` file is obsolete.
-- No need then to use the `.env` file.
-- It will run the script and download new sensor data every week
+- The script will download new sensor data every week, and store the data within the repository.